 The Royal Air Force operates General Atomics MQ-9 Reaper, carrying GBU-12 Paveway 11 precision guided bimbs and AGM-14 Hellfire air to surface missiles.
 The Government is refusing to disclose how many of the 84 Hellfire missiles launched from Reaper drones have been the AGM-14N (thermobaric) missiles.

-- Hellfire missiles are three times more likely to be uses than the 500lb bomb
+- Hellfire missiles are three times more likely to be used than the 500lb bomb

-A second RAF drones squadron is to be based at RAF Waddington in Lincolnshire in 2012.
-RAF pilots will be moved there from US Air Force base Creech in Nevada and the UK Reaper capability will be doubled to 10 aircraft.
+An RAF drones squadron has been based at RAF Waddington in Lincolnshire since April 2013.
+British armed Reaper drones are piloted from there and from Creech US Air Force Base in Nevada.
+The UK Reaper capability has been doubled to 10 aircraft.

 Thales UK also provides interim tactical UAV services using unarmed Hermes 450s leased from the Israeli firm Elbit.